-Carve-Out Adjusted EBITDA is presented in this Prospectus because Aldar Investments believes that Carve-Out Adjusted EBITDA may assist investors in the understanding of the historical performance of Aldar's asset management business as represented in the Carve-Out Financial Statements.
-This information is not prepared in accordance with IFRS and should be viewed as supplemental to the Carve-Out Financial Statements.
+Adjusted EBITDA and Carve-Out Adjusted EBITDA are presented in this Prospectus because Aldar Investments believes that Adjusted EBITDA and Carve-Out Adjusted EBITDA may assist investors in the understanding of the historical performance of its business and Aldar's asset management business as represented in the Interim Financial Statements, the 2018 Financial Statements and the Carve-Out Financial Statements.
+This information is not prepared in accordance with IFRS and should be viewed as supplemental to the Interim Financial Statements, the 2018 Financial Statements and the Carve-Out Financial Statements.
+Other companies, including those in Aldar Investments' industry, may calculate Adjusted EBITDA differently from Aldar Investments.
+As all companies do not calculate Adjusted EBITDA in the same manner, Aldar Investments' presentation of Adjusted EBITDA may not be comparable to other similarly titled measures used by other companies.

-For a reconciliation of reported profit for the period to Carve-Out Adjusted EBITDA for each of the six months ended 30 June 2018 and 30 June 2017 and for each of 2017, 2016 and 2015, see "Selected financial information-Carve-Out Adjusted EBITDA".
+For a reconciliation of reported profit for the period to Adjusted EBITDA and Carve-Out Adjusted EBITDA for each of the six months ended 30 June 2019 and 30 June 2018 and for each of 2018, 2017 and 2016, see "Selected financial information-Adjusted EBITDA and Carve-Out Adjusted EBITDA".